 You can experience side effects from bleaching your teeth.

 Your teeth can become sensitive when you’re using the bleaching agent, particularly during a first or second treatment.
 However, this sensitivity should diminish over time.
+This sensitivity occurs because the teeth whitening process exposes your dentin layer underneath your enamel.
 If you’re prone to tooth sensitivity, the dentist may inform you about tooth sensitivity products you can use to help minimize this side effect.

 When you don’t use a whitening product as directed and your gums make contact with the solution, you could also experience temporary soft-tissue irritation.
 When this occurs, your gums may appear white.
 In extreme situations, you could experience pain or bleeding in tissue areas affected by the whitening solution.
 Also, if your mouthpiece doesn’t fit properly, it could irritate your gums.